Gracious Foyers: First-class Features for your Home’s Entryway

 You need a place to safely stash your necessities as you enter your home (keys, wallet, mail) and the things you need to remember to take out (keys, wallet, overdue DVD rental).
 In other words, you need a flat surface to set down your stuff!

 Depending on the size and shape of your foyer, a console table could be the right choice for your space.
 A console tends to be a narrow, leggy table that’s meant to be placed against a wall.
-Sometimes entryway Consoles have a lower shelf, but just as often, they are open underneath.
+Sometimes consoles have a lower shelf, but just as often, they are open underneath.
 Some people like to tuck a pair of stools under a console so that, if needed, someone could have a place to sit as they remove their shoes.
 Either way, placing stools beneath a console is a great look.
 A console might even help you reduce your clutter situation, because there are no undercover, behind-closed-doors hiding places for your things.
-If you don’t own one yet, you can check them out online now.

 The foyer table will be a strong focal point for your entryway, so choose one with lots of personality and interesting details.
 In a small, isolated place like a foyer, you can get away with styles that might seem more elaborate than other furnishings throughout your home.
 Just as you dress yourself for special occasions in outfits that are more detailed or of finer materials than your day-to-day clothing, entryway furniture can have more aplomb.
 Look for a table with a curvy leg, a leather inset, Chinese Chippendale details, nail head trim—any special flourishes that elevate the table’s look.